remkohummels/laravel-vue-mvp/readme.md

 5) Run `$ php artisan config:cache` to reflect the .env configuration.

+6) Run `$ php artisan migrate --seed` to migrate and seed the data in DB.

+7) Run `$ php artisan migrate:importdata` to import some data from the external resources.

-6) To start the scheduler itself, we only need to add one cron job on the server (using the `crontab -e` command), which executes `php /path/to/artisan schedule:run` every minute in the day.
+8) To start the scheduler itself, we only need to add one cron job on the server (using the `crontab -e` command), which executes `php /path/to/artisan schedule:run` every minute in the day.
-To discard the cron output we put `/dev/null 2>&1` at the end of the cronjob expression.

-`* * * * * php /path/to/artisan schedule:run 1>> /dev/null 2>&1`
+To discard the cron output we put `/dev/null 2>&1` at the end of the cronjob expression. `* * * * * php /path/to/artisan schedule:run 1>> /dev/null 2>&1`

+## Running the application with LAMP stack on localhost

+Clone git@bitbucket.org:xxx/laravel-vue-mvp.git repository to laravel-vue-mvp folder, checkout your dev branch (or staging branch)

+In the /laravel-vue-mvp folder,

+- Create a directory to store the downloadable files(.pdf & .xls) temporarily. (`$ mkdir -p public/files`)

+- File permissions (`$ sudo chmod -R 777 storage bootstrap/cache public/files`)

+- Create Apache VirtualHost. (reference: [configuration in ubuntu](https://tecadmin.net/install-laravel-framework-on-ubuntu/))

 ## Running the application with docker on localhost